CrowdStrike/falcon-operator/docs/deployment/openshift/README.md

 ## Pre-requisites

  - Have CrowdStrike CWP subscription with Falcon Container enabled (have your CrowdStrike CID ready)
- - Have Container Administrator access to GCP and at least one GKE cluster deployed
  - Create new CrowdStrike API key pair with permission to download the sensor (no other permission shall be required)

 ## Installation Steps